The Last Duel (2021 film): Box office

 The Last Duel grossed $10.9 million in the United States and Canada and $19.7 million in other territories, for a worldwide total of $30.6 million.

 In the United States and Canada, The Last Duel was initially projected to gross around $10 million from 3,065 theaters in its opening weekend.
 After making $1.8 million on its first day, including $350,000 from Thursday night previews, estimates were lowered to $5 million.
 It ended up debuting to $4.8 million, finishing fifth at the box office and marking the worst opening of Scott's career.
 Deadline Hollywood attributed the underperformance to the two-and-a-half-hour runtime limiting the number of showings, the subject matter being hard to market, the 45+ age demo not fully returning to theaters yet, and competition from Halloween Kills and No Time to Die.
 Several publications labeled the film a box-office bomb, and noted that 20th Century would likely lose millions on it.
 It fell 55% in its second weekend to $2.1 million, falling to seventh.
 The third weekend saw a drop of 78% to $558,000, for a domestic gross of around $10 million.

-During an interview on the podcast WTF with Marc Maron in November 2021, Scott blamed the film's box-office failure on millennials, saying: "I think what it boils down to — what we've got today [are] the audiences who were brought up on these f***ing cell phones.
+During an interview on the podcast WTF with Marc Maron in November 2021, Scott blamed the film's box-office failure on millennials, saying: "I think what it boils down to — what we've got today [are] the audiences who were brought up on these fucking cell phones.
 The millennian do not ever want to be taught anything unless you are told it on the cell phone".
-Ben Affleck, who co-wrote the film with co-lead Matt Damon and Nicole Holofcener, was more measured in his assessment of the film's financial failure:“I've had bad movies that didn't work and I didn't blink.
+Ben Affleck, who co-wrote the film with co-lead Matt Damon and Nicole Holofcener, was more measured in his assessment of the film's financial failure:I've had bad movies that didn't work and I didn't blink.
 I know why people didn't go–because they weren't good.
 But I liked what we did.
 I like what we had to say.
 I'm really proud of it.
 So I was really confused.
-And then to see that it did well on streaming, I thought, 'Well, there you go.
-That's where the audience is.'”
+And then to see that it did well on streaming, I thought, "Well, there you go.
+That's where the audience is."